amir734jj/CS337-final-project/README.md

 # CS_337_Final_Project
-simple text editor using Qt and C++
+simple text editor using Qt and C++ as part of class project for cs337